Florida State Courts System: Administration

 The Chief Justice of the Florida Supreme Court serves as the chief administrative officer of the entire branch.
 The Office of the State Courts Administrator, largely housed in the Supreme Court Building in Tallahassee, assists the Chief Justice in administering the courts.

 Chief judges of the District Courts of Appeals and of the circuit courts retain substantial authority over the day-to-day operation of their courts.
 The chief judges of the 20 circuit courts also supervise the judges of the county courts within their jurisdictions.

 The Florida Bar is the integrated bar association whose duties include the regulation and discipline of attorneys.
 The Florida Board of Bar Examiners, a separate entity, administers the moral character screening and background investigation of Bar applicants along with the Multistate Professional Responsibility Examination and bar exam.

 The Florida Courts eFiling Portal provides electronic court filing (e-filing) and recording capabilities statewide.
 Supreme Court opinions are published in the Florida Cases reporter (a Florida-specific version of the Southern Reporter).
 The Southern Reporter contains opinions of the court since 1887, and the Florida Reports published opinions of the court from 1846–1948.

 The Florida State Courts operate under a statewide communications plan administered through the Public Information Office of the Florida Supreme Court and implemented by the statewide professional association of Florida Court Public Information Officers, Inc.

+Florida Judicial College

+All new judges are required to complete this curriculum during their first year of service after selection to the bench.
+The program is taught by the state’s most experienced appellate and trial court judges.
+Curriculum includes: